Onofre Corpuz

-Early life
+Early life and education

-Dr. Onofre Dizon Corpuz was born on December 1, 1926 at Taft Street, Poblacion, Camiling, Tarlac to Remigio Corpuz, a school teacher and Isabel Dizon.
+Dr. Onofre Dizon Corpuz was born on December 1, 1926, at Taft Street, Poblacion, Camiling, Tarlac to Remigio Corpuz, a school teacher and Isabel Dizon.

 He finished his primary and secondary education in his hometown province of Tarlac, Philippines.
-He was salutatorian of Camiling Elementary School in 1938 and of Tarlac High School in 1944 before he took up his B.A. degree at the University of the Philippines at Diliman from 1946 to 1950 wherein he graduated magna cum laude.
+He was salutatorian of Camiling Elementary School in 1938 and of Tarlac High School in 1944 before he took up his BA degree at the University of the Philippines at Diliman from 1946 to 1950 wherein he graduated magna cum laude.
 He joined the Upsilon Sigma Phi fraternity in 1947.
-It was also here that he joined and later served as the resident Governor of the Pan Xenia Fraternity.
+It was also here that he joined and later served as the resident Governor of the Pan Xenia fraternity.

 Corpuz obtained his master's degree at the University of Illinois at Urbana–Champaign in the United States in 1953.
-He later finished a Master of Public Administration (MPA) degree in 1955 and a Ph.D. in Political Economy & Government in 1956 from Harvard University.
+He later finished a Master of Public Administration (MPA) degree in 1955 and a PhD in Political Economy and Government in 1956 from Harvard University.

-In 1976, the Royal Chulalongkorn University in Thailand awarded him a Ph.D., honoris causa in 1976.
+In 1976, the Royal Chulalongkorn University in Thailand awarded him a PhD, honoris causa in 1976.

 Career

+During the Marcos administration

 Dr. Corpuz was appointed Undersecretary of the Department of Education by former President then dictator Ferdinand Marcos Sr. in 1966 and was promoted to Secretary in 1968.
 As head of the country's education department, he joined the Southeast Asia Ministers of Education Council.
 He was also concurrently chairperson of the Population Commission.

 In 1972, he became the Founding President of the government-owned Development Academy of the Philippines.
 Corpuz later ran for a position and won in the Batasang Pambansa, the legislative body of the parliamentary Philippines during the Marcos Sr. dictatorship.
 As a member of the legislature, he served as Minister of Education.
 He took a break from government service in 1983.

+During the Aquino administration

 The economist reentered government as member of the board of the National Historical Institute in 1987 during the time of former President Corazon C. Aquino.

+Later career

 Professor Corpuz served as president of the now defunct The Manila Chronicle from 1994 to 1996.
 Earlier, he was part of the Board of Governors of the East-West Center in Honolulu, Hawaii from 1974 to 1976.
 East-West Center is closely linked to several academic institutions in Hawaii, particularly the University of Hawaii.

 Research

-Dr. Corpuz conducted research at the United States Library of Congress, the Widener & Houghton Libraries at Harvard University, the New York Public Library, the British Museum Library, and the Archivo General delas Indias in Sevilla, Spain.
+Dr. Corpuz conducted research at the United States Library of Congress, the Widener and Houghton Libraries at Harvard University, the New York Public Library, the British Museum Library, and the General Archive of the Indies in Sevilla, Spain.
 He was also a visiting research associate at the School of Oriental and African Studies, University of London.

 His specializations included economic history, public administration and policy.
 His previous research formed the basis for his best-known published works, which include: The Philippines (1965; Prentice-Hall); Roots of the Filipino Nation 2 vols.
 (1989; Aklahi Foundation); An economic history of the Philippines (1997; University of the Philippines Press); and Saga and triumph: the Philippine revolution against Spain (2002; University of the Philippines Press).